How does it all work?

 Before we get going, we'll have a chat pre-shoot to talk about your dog, what they like and what they don’t, their quirks, what motivates them and the most suitable locations and time of day.
 I'll also ask you to fill out a questionnaire.

 I prefer to book a couple of days, that way, if the weather isn't playing ball on the first date we have a back up.
 A little frustrating maybe, but better light = better photo's.

 If you think it's necessary that I meet your dog first, we can do that too.
 I aim to do whatever makes you and your best friend the most comfortable.
 If we're all comfortable, it will show in the pictures.

 Once we're agreed on a time, date and location and everyone's happy, we'll go for a walk and I'll do my thing.

 After, I'll edit down to a number of the best images, depending on the package you choose and spend some time getting the most out of each image.
-My style is natural and colourful but I won't go over the top and I don't use filters, overlays or effects.
+My style is natural and colourful but I won't go over the top and I don't use filters, alternative backgrounds, overlays or effects.
 Each image is treated individually and I take time at every stage of the process to deliver natural looking pictures from which you can choose your favourites.

 I can't let my dog off lead, is it even worth bothering with a Photoshoot?

 Of course it is!
 This isn't a problem at all.

 If it's just a case of your dog needing to be somewhere secure, with no other dogs or distractions, we can discuss locations that will enable them to get some zoom time.
 I have to be careful where I let Dexter off, so I understand and know a few suitable places.